KatTheGit/sylvan-row/assets/README.md

 - zoop in and out weeee
 - Reward people for getting close by giving them two safe shots
 - ROCKET LAUNCHER RAHHHHHH
-- Combo heavy

-### 4.2.3 Leo's idea
+### 4.2.3.
+Leo's idea (not implemented)

 - **Primary**
   - A two-part combo.
+Resets on miss / after a few seconds.
-    - The first cast throws a mid-to-long range dagger, if it lands on the opponent, dashes back, resets cooldown of **Primary**, and adds a stack.
+    - The first cast throws a mid range dagger, if it lands on the opponent, dashes back.
-    - The second cast throws an identical dagger, but if it hits, blink on top of the opponent.
+    - The second cast throws a long range dagger.
+If it hits, blink on top of the opponent.
+- **Secondary**
+  - A close-range high-damage attack with DOT.
+- **Dash**
+  - A short dash on a longer cooldown.
+  - Resets the cooldown of **Primary**
+- **Passive**
+  - Gain speed after dealing damage to enemies.

+Intended Playstyle:
+- Dive, burst, retreat.
+- Punished through poking and good cooldown managment.

 ## 4.3.
 Ranged/Control